Do you know what unites The New York Times, Alibaba and Adobe?

 - Previous business performance and current business plan

-These stages are known as the conversion funnel and they include:
+These stages of the conversion funnel include:

 - Loyalty & advocacy

-Benefit #5: It Outlines SMART Goals
+5. It Outlines SMART Goals

-Corporate website digital strategy goals may include:
+Corporate website digital strategy goals:

-- Generating more leads via organic search (SEO)
+- Generating leads via organic search (SEO)

-- Generating more leads via newsletter subscriptions
+- Generating leads via newsletter subscriptions

 - Increasing exposure to prospective recruits

-eCommerce website strategy goals may include:
+eCommerce website strategy goals: